rkonoplev/dniester/docs/en/VALIDATION_GUIDE.md

 - All HTML content validated against whitelist
 - JavaScript execution blocked
 - Only safe HTML tags allowed
-- YouTube embeds use trusted domain
+- YouTube embeds use the trusted domain `youtube.com` to ensure security, which is hardcoded in the conversion logic.

 ### Input Sanitization
 - Bean Validation annotations on all entities